toddmoody/Pure-Source---Mudding-Through-March/readme.md

 Mobile first strategy was key due to using Google Ad-Words to generate traffic and targeting mobile devices.

-Visually a simnple layout and friendtly UX was the goal.
+A simnple visual layout and friendly UX were the main objectives (and ultimately to drive traffic to the main brand website).
 I wanted to utilise Flexbox for responsive breakpoints and also experiment with linear gradients and drop shadows to enhance the look & feel.

 --- Technology ---

-HTML
+- HTML
-CSS
+- CSS
-Flexbox (responsive columns / breakpoints)
+- Flexbox (responsive columns / breakpoints)
-Google Fonts
+- Google Fonts

 --- Release Notes ---